Bill of Rights Defense Committee Staff

 Shahid Buttar, executive director, leads the Bill of Rights Defense Committee and the People’s Campaign for the Constitution (PCC) in our efforts to defend civil liberties, constitutional rights, and rule of law principles threatened within the United States by law enforcement and intelligence agencies.
 He is a constitutional lawyer, grassroots organizer, independent columnist, musician, and poet.

-George Friday, field organizer, grew up in rural NC in the 1960s.
+George Friday, national field organizer, grew up in rural NC in the 1960s.
 She holds degrees in political science, economics, and African American studies from the University of North Carolina in Chapel Hill, where she graduated in 1982.
 George works with grassroots community and national organizations providing leadership development and skills training ranging from strategic planning and organizing to fundraising, marketing, and community building.
 Her work particularly focuses on communication, oppression, change, and the role of privilege in transforming power dynamics, fostering broad, deep economic and social justice change.
 She brings more than three decades of experience to her position as national field organizer for the Bill of Rights Defense Committee.

 Barbara Haugen, administrator, manages financial records as well as BORDC’s donor and subscriber databases.
 She also provides general office and administrative support.
 Before joining BORDC, Barbara worked as a VISTA lawyer with the Legal Aid Society of Albuquerque, NM; as minister of the Unitarian Universalist Church of Pittsfield, MA; and as assistant to the director of MassAudubon's Arcadia Wildlife Sanctuary in Easthampton, MA.